TobyBladen/square/README.md

 closely imitate a trustworthy organization's visual brand.
-This can help to lure receivers into a false sense of security, because the email really looks exactly like those they are used to receiving from a company they really trust.
+This can help to lure receivers into a false sense of security, because the email looks exactly like those they are used to receiving from a company they really trust.
 Thus, they are more likely to follow prompts to download malicious files or follow a malicious third-party link.
 This type of